JohnLavender474/Megaman-Maverick/README.md

 ### Opening Text

     In the year 20XX…

-    After many incidents of robots uprising, humanity imposed strict laws:
+    After years of chaos and robot uprisings, the world bears lasting scars.

-    robots are now monitored constantly, their every thought and action under watch.
+    To prevent further disasters, humanity enacts harsh laws: robots are now constantly monitored, their every thought and action under surveillance.

-    This peace came at a cost, however.
-Only the wealthy can afford robots now,
+    This fragile peace comes at a steep price.
+With robots heavily restricted, their costs have soared.

-    while the rest are made to compete with the robots for lowly wages.
+    Only the wealthy can afford them, while others are left to compete against robots for meager wages.

-    Divisions grow deeper — some humans continue to advocate for coexistence,

-    while others demand robots' total destruction.
+    Society is fractured.
+Some humans champion coexistence; others demand robots' destruction.

-    Even Mega Man, once a hero, faces controversy:
+    Even Mega Man, once a beacon of hope, faces harsh scrutiny — hailed as a hero by some, blamed as a symbol of injustice by others.

-    a symbol of hope to some, he's seen by others now as an enabler of inequality.

-    But now, chaos returns.
-A rogue group of robots, calling themselves The Mavericks

-    and lead by the mysterious robot named Schisma, rises to challenge
+    Now, chaos returns to Mega City.
+A rogue faction of robots, calling themselves The Mavericks and led by the enigmatic Schisma, has risen to challenge humanity's laws and seize control.

-    humanity's strict laws.
-Mega Man must once again fight to protect the city,

-    even as doubts about his role linger…
+    Mega Man must once again rise to protect the world against certain doom, even as uncertainty lingers about his purpose and legacy...

 ### Intro Stage: Mega City's Ruins